modeseven-lfit/lftools-uv/docs/commands/nexus.rst

 .. program-output:: lftools-uv nexus create repo --help

-For details and examples, please see
+For details and examples, please see the nexus2 documentation.
-:ref:`Create Nexus2 repos with lftools-uv <create-repos-lftools>`

 .. _nexus-role: